ClosedXML/ClosedXML/.github/ISSUE_TEMPLATE.md

 - [x] Bug
 - [ ] Feature

-If you are logging a possible bug, please test with [the latest development build](https://ci.appveyor.com/project/ClosedXML/ClosedXML/branch/develop/artifacts) first.
+If you are logging a possible bug or feature request, please test with [the latest development build](https://ci.appveyor.com/project/ClosedXML/ClosedXML/branch/develop/artifacts) first.

 **Version of ClosedXML**